mcoria/chesstango/README.md

 - Visitor
 - Iterator

-Template method pattern in combination with Factory method pattern can be found at AbstractCardinalMoveGenerator.java class.
+Template method pattern in combination with Factory method pattern can be found at [AbstractCardinalMoveGenerator](src/main/java/chess/pseudomovesgenerators/AbstractCardinalMoveGenerator.java) class.

 Command pattern in combination with Visitor pattern can be found at moveexecutors package.
 Interface Move define DO and UNDO operations, subclasses in this package implement them.